 Mailstore includes 50GB of storage.
-You can double it for $10/year.
 How many messages that includes depends on how big your messages are, but for most users, it would be over a million messages.

 If you'd like to let someone use a domain you control, but have them pay for their own account, just invite them to use your domain.